srikantv03/sudoku-solver/README.md

 This is just a simple side-project which combines my recreational hobby of sudoku with my programming.
 This is an attempt to make an algorithm by myself, pooling little to no outside help and mapping the logic individually.

+Please read the bottom of the README for references and inspiration

 ## Inner Workings

 The core algorithm, located in the main.py file, is comprised of a series of "helper functions" (abstractions) and one large, recursive solve function.
 With the use of the abstractions, the recursive function uses the following workflow to determine a solution for the inputted sudoku puzzle.